-- a) Purpose.
+a) Purpose.
 In a system premised on the principle of honor, the procedures of the Committee should be guided by the critical goal of pursuing the truth.
-Counsel play a crucial role in attaining this goal. - b) Role.
+Counsel play a crucial role in attaining this goal.

+b) Role.
 The responsibilities of Counsel are to investigate thoroughly and impartially Reports of Alleged Honor Offenses; and to assist, in a fair and balanced manner, in the presentation of the views of both the accused student and the Community, respectively, throughout the Honor process.
-Notwithstanding the availability of Honor Counsel to assist in the presentation of the views, defenses, and arguments of the accused student at the hearing of guilt and, if applicable, sanction, (and later, if applicable, to assist the guilty student on appeal), the primary responsibility for any Honor case lies with the student.
-Accordingly, the student is expected to take the principal role in explaining the student's own actions and formulating defenses or arguments at their hearing (and, if applicable, thereafter).

-c) Senior Counsel.
+Notwithstanding the availability of Honor Counsel to assist in the presentation of the views, defenses, and arguments of the accused student at the hearing of guilt and, if applicable, sanction, c) Senior Counsel.
 Chosen from members of the Counsel Pool by the Executive Committee and approved by the Committee, Senior Counsel shall assist the Executive Committee in training and supervising the Counsel Pool and the Pre-Hearing Coordinators.
 Senior Counsel may also serve, along with those specifically approved for this purpose by the Committee, as Investigation Coordinators or Pre-Hearing Coordinators.